Travel.State.Gov > International Travel > Country Information > Saint Vincent and the Grenadines International Travel Information

 Passports and visa: U.S. citizens must have a valid U.S. passport at time of entry.

 Crime: Crimes, including murder, rape, armed robbery, petty street crime, automobile break-ins and burglary, do occur.
-Avoid walking alone, especially in isolated locations and at night.
-Do not leave valuables unattended in public areas, unsecured hotel rooms or in rental homes.

 Remember that local authorities are responsible for investigating and prosecuting the crime.